localgovdrupal/localgov_theme_bhcc/assets/scss/README.md

-# Localgov Theme - BHCC style

-An approximation of the BHCC theme ported to Localgov Theme.
-__For demo purposes only__

 # Sass Style Guide

 This is a coding standard guide to encourage consistency between developers in this repository.
 Please take a common sense approach to modifying the sass, adopting a style of `code what you see` rather than doing your own thing.
 Our coding standards are inline with those set for Drupal and Bootstrap 4.